No-Code BPM Platform, What Google Won’t Tell You

 The no-code platform should be able to scale up with the growth of your organization.
 If you find that the platform cannot incorporate more people as you grow, or requires you to purchase expensive bundles of users to do so, then it’s best to leave it and find something else.

 No-code is the way forward for BPM.
 If you haven’t adopted it already, it’s high time you did.
-If you’re looking for a competent and easy-to-use no-code platform, check out Kissflow.
+If you’re looking for a competent and easy-to-use no-code platform, check out Kissflow No-Code.
 It’s got a ton of features for business process improvement, and offers a free trial to help you understand how it works.